Fi Dem III

 - Essay 'Embodied Thoughts on Zinzi Minott’s Fi Dem III: Ancestral Interference' by Rabz Lansiquot

-- Voice note exchange – Zinzi Minott and Gail Lewis
+- Tides of Propagation: Zinzi Minott and Gail Lewis in conversation

 Transmission is excited to present a newly co-commissioned film, available to screen on our Covid-19 Response Page.
 Click here to access.